A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 - Need a super stable frosting—this one and Italian Meringue Buttercream performed exceptionally well in my heat tests.

-Don’t Choose Ermine Buttercream if you:
+Don’t choose Ermine Buttercream if you:

 - Like more buttery or denser frostings.